Compatible Microgreen Seeds for Reusable Grow Mediums: Complete Guide

 Seeds That Prefer Soil or Coco Coir

-Seed Mixes: Chard & Beet Rainbow Sprinkles Mix combines varieties that prefer traditional mediums.
+Seed Mixes: Chard and Beet Rainbow Sprinkles Mix combines varieties that prefer traditional mediums.

-Herbs & Other Varieties: Cilantro Slow Bolt, Cilantro Leisure Splits, Fennel Florence, Buckwheat, Borage, Nasturtium Jewel Mix, Nasturtium Alaska, and Marigold all germinate more reliably in soil or coco coir.
+Herbs and Other Varieties: Cilantro Slow Bolt, Cilantro Leisure Splits, Fennel Florence, Buckwheat, Borage, Nasturtium Jewel Mix, Nasturtium Alaska, and Marigold all germinate more reliably in soil or coco coir.

 Choosing the Right Medium for Your Seeds